MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/remove-servers.md

 |    Dual parity         |    4                                |

    >[!NOTE]
-   > It is okay to briefly have fewer servers, during failures or maintenance.
-However, in order for volumes to return to a fully healthy state, you must have the minimum number of fault domains listed above.
+   > It is okay to briefly have fewer servers, such as during failures or maintenance.
+However, in order for volumes to return to a fully healthy state, you must have the minimum number of servers listed above.

 ## See also